Sibutramine (Meridia)

 Make sure your doctor knows if you are taking any other medication before starting Meridia.

-There have only been 3 reported cases of Meridia overdose and no serious
+There have only been 3 reported cases of Meridia overdose and no serious adverse effects were found.

 No adequate and well controlled studies with MERIDIA have been conducted in pregnant women.
 The use of MERIDIA during pregnancy is not recommended.
 Women of childbearing potential should employ adequate contraception while taking MERIDIA.
 Patients should be advised to notify their physician if they become pregnant or intend to become pregnant while taking MERIDIA.